micha/resty/README.markdown

       POST /SomethingElse -H "Content-Type: text/plain" -u user:pass ...

-It's annoying to add the `-H` options to curl all the time.
-So create a file `~/.resty/localhost:8080`, like this:
+It's annoying to add the `-H` and `-u` options to curl all the time.
+So create a file _~/.resty/localhost:8080_, like this:

 _~/.resty/localhost:8080_